-A nonconforming mobile home existing as of May 3, 2008 may be replaced by Special Permit if the replacement will meet the standards for a Special Permit contained in section 9.2 and will not, in the opinion of the Zoning Board of Appeals, be substantially more detrimental to the neighborhood than the original structure.
+A nonconforming mobile home existing as of May 3, 2008 may be replaced by Special Permit if the replacement will meet the standards for a Special Permit contained in Section 9.2 and will not, in the opinion of the Zoning Board of Appeals, be substantially more detrimental to the neighborhood than the original structure.

-SECTION 6.2 NONCONFORMING LOTS
+Section 6.2 Nonconforming Lots

 Nonconforming lots shall be governed by the Zoning Act.
-See Section 4.2-2 B. for special provisions for accessory uses and structures on lawfully nonconforming lots.
+See Subsection 4.2-2 B. above for special provisions for accessory uses and structures on lawfully nonconforming lots.